gaukas/passthru/ProductDefinitionDocument.md

 A Configuration File Parser is a component that parses the configuration file and provide the information to the Connection Handler.
 The parser should read rules from the configuration file and save them in a data structure that is pre-defined.
-The parser should work with a well-known config file syntax, such as JSON or YAML, while keeping the config files human-readable for best user experience.
+The parser should work with a well-known config file syntax, here we choose JSON, while keeping the config files human-readable for best user experience.